Music of Kansas: 1980s

 In the early 1980s, Wichita, Topeka, and Lawrence, together with Kansas City, Missouri, had a significant hardcore punk scene, centered at Lawrence's University of Kansas campus, and later at the Outhouse.
 Among the most popular bands were The Embarrassment, Get Smart!, and Mortal Micronotz.

 Katrina Leskanich, from Topeka, sang lead vocals and played guitar for Katrina and the Waves in the 1980s and 1990s.
 The band's most popular song, "Walking on Sunshine," was a Top 10 hit worldwide in 1985.

 Grammy and Dove Award-winning Christian music guitarist Phil Keaggy moved to Leawood in 1979 and spent the next several years there releasing solo CCM albums for Sparrow Records and Nissi Records, including his 1983 self-produced album Underground.
 From 1984 to 1988, both Kansas's lead guitarist Kerry Livgren and bassist Dave Hope, both from Topeka, performed in their own Christian rock band, AD, featuring vocalist and multi-instrumentalist Michael Gleason from Wichita.
 The band toured and released several albums together, including the 1984 album Time Line and the 1988 album Prime Mover, the latter of which Livgren remixed and remastered as Prime Mover II in 1998 and Prime Mover Redux in 2008.

 Dawayne Bailey, a native of Manhattan, Kansas, toured and recorded with Detroit rock legend Bob Seger and the classic rock band Chicago.
-American rock band Shooting Star, notable for being the first American act signed by Virgin Records, hailed from Overland Park and had several moderate rock singles in the early 1980s.
+American rock band Shooting Star, notable for being the first American act signed by Virgin Records, hailed from Overland Park and had several moderately successful rock singles in the early 1980s.